Best Savings Accounts in NZ (2026 Comparison)

 - [Term deposit](/glossary/term-deposit): Locked for 3-12 months, highest rates

 For an emergency fund, you want on-call.
 For house deposit savings, a notice saver is fine.
+Also consider whether KiwiSaver or a savings account is the right place for your money.

 The comparison